ryan112358/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 >>> model = engine.estimate(measurements)
 {% endhighlight %}

-We plan on adding the Generative Network approach to Private-PGM in the coming weeks.
+We plan on adding the Relaxed Tabular and Generative Network approaches to Private-PGM in the coming weeks.

 # Coming up Next